The Hardy Boys: Creation of characters

 The characters were conceived in 1926 by Edward Stratemeyer, founder of book-packaging firm Stratemeyer Syndicate.
 Stratemeyer pitched the series to publishers Grosset & Dunlap and suggested that the boys be called the Keene Boys, the Scott Boys, the Hart Boys, or the Bixby Boys.
 Grosset & Dunlap editors approved the project, but, for reasons unknown, chose the name "The Hardy Boys".
-The first three titles were published in 1927, and were an immediate success: by mid-1929, more than 115,000 books had been sold.
-So successful was the series that Stratemeyer created Nancy Drew as a female counterpart to the Hardys.
+The first three titles were published in 1927 and were an immediate success: by mid-1929, more than 115,000 books had been sold.
+The series was so successful that Stratemeyer created Nancy Drew as a female counterpart to the Hardys.

 Ghostwriters

 Each volume is penned by a ghostwriter under the pseudonym Franklin W. Dixon.
 In accordance with the customs of Stratemeyer Syndicate series production, ghostwriters for the Syndicate signed contracts that have sometimes been interpreted as requiring authors to sign away all rights to authorship or future royalties.
 The contracts stated that authors could not use their Stratemeyer Syndicate pseudonyms independently of the Syndicate.
 In the early days of the Syndicate, ghostwriters were paid a fee of $125, "roughly equivalent to two months' wages for a typical newspaper reporter, the primary day job of the syndicate ghosts."
 During the Great Depression this fee was lowered, first to $100 and later to $75.
 All royalties went to the Syndicate; all correspondence with the publisher was handled through a Stratemeyer Syndicate office, and the Syndicate was able to enlist the cooperation of libraries in hiding the ghostwriters' names.

 The Syndicate's process for creating the Hardy Boys books consisted of creating a detailed outline, with all elements of the plot; drafting a manuscript, and editing the manuscript.
 Edward Stratemeyer's daughter, Edna Stratemeyer Squier, and possibly Stratemeyer himself, wrote outlines for the first volumes in the series.
 Beginning in 1934, Stratemeyer's other daughter, Harriet Stratemeyer Adams, began contributing plot outlines; she and Andrew Svenson wrote most of the plot outlines for the next several decades.
 Other plot outliners included Vincent Buranelli, James Duncan Lawrence, and Tom Mulvey.